Patteerrik/Garden_Grill/README.md

 ## Features left to implement
 * Forgot password
 * Search bar so that admin can easily find existing reservations.

 ## Deployment

+* This app was deployed to Heroku
+  * Sign up for Heroku
+  * Click "create new app"
+  * Give the app a unique name
+  * Click settings in the section on top of the page
+  * Scroll down and press "Add buildpack"
+  *
+  * Click deploy in the section on top of the page
+  * Select method "Connect to Github" then press "Connect to Github" button
+  * Search for Garden_grill
+  * Click connect
+  * Click "Enable automatic deploys" button to enable Heroku to rebuild the app when a new change is pushed to Github

+## Credits